with-code-example/golang-with-code-example/content/english/blog/package-and-module-design-in-golang.md

 Note that by making the `isManager` field unexported and providing a method to modify it, we encapsulate the internal state of the `Employee` object and control access to it.
 This prevents direct modification of the `isManager` field from outside the `Employee` type.

 Remember that Go doesn't have traditional access modifiers like some other languages, so encapsulation relies on naming conventions and exporting or unexporting identifiers.
-### 3. Internal packages:
+### Internal packages:
 These disallow the importing of code containing the element "internal" from outside the tree rooted at the parent directory of the internal directory.

 ## Creating APIs with Careful Consideration

 When creating APIs, it's crucial to carefully consider what to expose to the outside world.
 In Go, this is achieved through the use of exported variables and functions.
 By controlling what is accessible outside of a package, you can provide a very intentional API at the package level, and have the flexibility to change unexported code without worrying about breaking that API.

 Moreover, designing APIs with careful consideration can also help in ensuring the maintainability and durability of the software.
-As Dave Cheney stated in his Golang UK 2016 keynote talk, "the maintenance of Go programs, the ease of which they can change, will be a key factor in their decision".
+As Dave Cheney stated in his Golang UK 2016 keynote talk, "The maintenance of Go programs, the ease of which they can change, will be a key factor in their decision".

 ## Versioning and Dependency Management

 Go modules are collections of Go packages, and each project is a module.
-The packages used in the module are managed by Go with the  `go.mod`  file.
+The packages used in the module are managed by Go with the  [go.mod](https://golang.withcodeexample.com/blog/go-mod-init-dependency-management-go/)  file.

 Go modules use the Semantic Versioning (Semver) system for versioning, which has three parts: major, minor, and patch.
 For example, a package in version 1.2.3 has 1 as its major version, 2 as its minor version, and 3 as its patch version.

-Developers make their modules available for other developers to use from their own repository and publish with a version number.
+Developers make their modules available for other developers to use from their repository and publish with a version number.
 Go tools make it easier for you to manage dependencies, including getting a module’s source, upgrading, and so on.

 When you're ready to release a new version of your module, you can use the  `go mod tidy`  command to ensure that your  `go.mod`  file includes all the necessary dependencies.
 Then, you can tag the new version in your version control system.